praetorian-inc/praetorian-cli/README.md

 ### Authentication in organizations that use SSO

-In organizations that use SSO, access to CLI is supported by inviting password-based accounts as collaborators.
-CLI users use the credentials of their password-based account in the keychain file to authenticate and operate on behalf of the master account, the account that have SSO configured.
-This is accomplished by the **account** variable in the profile.
-As an example, for a master account with the email address security.team@acme.com, add `account = security.team@acme.com` to the keychain file:
+SSO enabled accounts can use CLI by inviting password-based accounts as collaborators.
+These collaborator accounts can assume into the main account using the "account" option in the CLI, or including that information in the keychain file itself :

 ```
 [United States]